 - Web Design In Germany

 Most Web designers have studied in Western countries or are self-taught.
 Most work is done for hotels, rural tourism and real estate websites.
 Lithuania quickly adopts new technologies, and demand for Web designers and developers is increasing.
 While preparing this showcase, I noticed that many Lithuanian Web designers like Flash technology.
 Many websites have Flash elements, which can help present a company’s goals, services and prior work.
 Flash can help websites look professional, modern and dynamic.

 Lithanian web design at its best: Šturmu Švyturio Žuvys

 To better understand the Lithuanian Web design scene, I interviewed two professional and experienced freelance Web designers about their work.

-I spoke with Donatas Vainilaitis3, a freelance designer who has worked with companies from Lithuania and Europe, and Osvaldas Valutis4, another freelance Web designer and student.
+I spoke with Donatas Vainilaitis, a freelance designer who has worked with companies from Lithuania and Europe, and Osvaldas Valutis, another freelance Web designer and student.
 Both are based in Vilnius, Lithuania’s capital city.

 Donatas Vainilaitis is a freelance Web and graphic designer.
 His career began in 2003; since then, he has worked for a number of design studios, advertising agencies and corporations.
 Donatas’ favorite tools are Photoshop, Illustrator and Flash.

 Osvaldas Valutis is a 21-year-old front- and back-end Web designer and developer based in Vilnius.
 Valutis is working as a freelancer while finishing his Bachelor’s degree in Computer Science at Vilnius University.

 Question: Describe the life of a freelancer, developer and designer in Lithuania.